-Control of invasive plant species and weeds is an important aspect during all phases of the proposed activities.
-Therefore, an alien invasive management plan was developed for the site to be implemented during the construction/site establishment-, operational-, decommissioning phase and 12 months' aftercare period of the mining activity.
+Due to the disturbed nature of the vegetation cover varies weeds and invader plant species continuously germinate on the property.
+Control of invasive plant species is an important aspect and highly regulated in terms of South African legislation.
+Therefore, an alien invasive management plan was developed for Sydenham Quarry to be implemented throughout the operational-, decommissioning/rehabilitation phase and 12 months' aftercare period.

-Most of the information was gathered from the Department of Water and Sanitation (DWS), the Agricultural Research Council (ARC) and the Working for Water web-sites.
-There are around 379 listed alien invasive species, which have been listed as Category 1, 2 or 3 alien invasive species in the Conservation of Agricultural Resources Act, 1983 (Act No. 43 of 1983) (CARA) and Category 1a and b, 2 and 3 under the National Environmental Management Biodiversity Act (NEM:BA).
-This clearly does not include all the exotic species that can be found in South Africa, which would go into the thousands of species, but lists the species which have become problematic within South Africa and require attention and control.
+The information used in this AIMP was mostly gathered from the Department of Water and Sanitation- (DWS), the Agricultural Research Council- (ARC), and the Working for Water websites.
+There are around 379 problem plants listed as Category 1, 2, or 3 alien invasive species in the Conservation of Agricultural Resources Act, 1983 (Act No. 43 of 1983) (CARA) and Category 1a and b, 2 and 3 under the National Environmental Management Biodiversity Act (NEM:BA).

-This document focuses mainly on alien invasive species which are listed under legislation and that are typically associated with the Grassland Biome or those that have in the past been observed within Rugron Exploration boundaries.
-Other problem plants, whether exotic or indigenous species known as indicators of bush encroachment, on Rugron Exploration property, have also been included where relevant, but do not form the focus of this document.
-The document has been compiled in such a way that other species can be added, should they be discovered on the properties concerned, or should they become problematic plants within the area.
+This document focuses mainly on alien invasive species which are listed under legislation and that are typically associated with the Grassland Biome or those that have in the past been observed within the Sydenham Quarry mining boundaries.
+The document was compiled in such a way that other species can be added, should they be discovered on the property of concern, or should they become problematic plants within the area.

-The format includes a summary on the legislation, a brief overview of the problems associated with alien invasive species establishment, various control and eradication methods available, a list of chemicals that are registered and can be utilised against alien invasive species and information sheets for the alien invasive species of concern.
+The AIMP format includes a summary on the legislation, a brief overview of the problems associated with alien invasive species establishment, various control and eradication methods available, a list of chemicals that are registered and can be utilised against alien invasive species and information sheets for the alien invasive species of concern.
 The information sheets indicate the category the alien invasive species belongs to, the growth form of the species, the control measures that can be used against the species, the monitoring methodology that should be applied and, finally, indigenous species that can be utilised for rehabilitation of areas where large infestations occurred.
 The use of the information sheets allows for easy update of the various information as research uncovers newer, improved control measures against species and as biological control agents become available on the market.

 Global trade and transportation have increased the opportunities for plants and other invasive species to cross geographic boundaries like never before.
 The invasive species problem is expanding rapidly because of the introduction of an increased variety of non-native species and many new types of infestation pathways.
-Natural controlling processes and limiting factors that kept species in check in their native ecosystems are not present in their new habitats, thereby enabling their populations to thrive.
-Alien invasive plants species (AIPs) can outcompete native species, especially when ecosystem health is stressed by factors such as drought, fire, pollution, resource over-utilization and landscape disturbances.
+Natural controlling processes and limiting factors that kept species in check in their native ecosystems are not present in their new habitats, thereby enabling the populations to thrive.
+Alien invasive plants species (AIPs) can out-compete native species, especially when ecosystem health is stressed by factors such as drought, fire, pollution, resource over-utilization and landscape disturbances.